Last update: 25 Apr 2025

 Some VE organizations have setup 'do it at home' online exam sessions.
 SARA does not offer such a service.
 SARA's suggested path right now is through Ham Study. org.
 Read their right side 'blog notice' (Press Release), then do the 'Find a Session' link at top of right side links.
 This is a "free" study and testing site ~ Ignore the 'Buy the App' link - it will tell you it is free.
 Checkout blog.hamstudy.org to connect to their blog.

-We require at least one to Preregister for testing - See Don Warner's [WB8GUS] information above.
+We require at least one person to Preregister for testing - See Don Warner's [WB8GUS] information above.
 If there are no 'Preregistered Requests' we DO NOT HAVE A TESTING EVENT!! {Traveler's Beware!} We 'advertise' as registration required - but do accept walk-ins when/if events are held.
 But, if no one does a preregistration then "Bingo", there is no testing session.

 SARA tests Thursday, EXCEPT for Field Day Session which may be on a Saturday afternoon ~ see below.